-The culture of an organization or company consists of the values and philosophy behind the people, structures and processes.
+The culture of an organisation or company consists of the values and philosophy behind the people, structures and processes.

-With our experience of numerous mission building processes and organizational culture projects, we support the development and design of a positive and effective organizational culture.
+With our experience of numerous mission building processes and organisational culture projects, we support the development and design of a positive and effective organisational culture.